Tuesday, December 31, 2019

 Karma

-Karma doesn't exist, not because bad things don't happen to bad people, but because too many bad things happen to good people.
+Karma doesn't exist, not because bad things don't happen to bad people, but because not enough bad things happen, and too many bad things happen to good people.

 Karma implies there is an order to this thing, there is not.